 Meet Our Specialists

-Our podiatrists at Clear Lake Specialties provide the highest quality podiatric medical and surgical care in a safe, effective and efficient manner while utilizing a culture of exceptional service and state-of-the-art medical technology.
-It is the mission of our staff and podiatric surgeons to passionately purse the health and well-being of our patients.
+Our podiatrists at Clear Lake Specialties provide the highest quality podiatric medical and surgical care in a safe, effective, and efficient manner while utilizing a culture of exceptional service and state-of-the-art medical technology.
+It is the mission of our staff and podiatric surgeons to passionately pursue the health and well-being of our patients.

 What is a podiatrist?